 Deals with child protection hearings initiated by the Ministry of Social Services.
 (In Regina, Saskatoon and Prince Albert, child protection matters are handled by the Court of King’s Bench.)

 Civil – Small Claims Court

 Deals with legal disputes of $30,000 or less.
 Often includes claims for debts or damages, recovery of personal property and consumer complaints.

 Municipal (Bylaw) Court

-In Regina and Saskatoon, deals with violations under city bylaws, including parking tickets, noise infractions and domestic animal violations.
-In other court locations, bylaw matters are combined with regular court matters.
+Deals with violations under city bylaws in several communities, including parking tickets, noise infractions and domestic animal violations.
+In most court locations, bylaw matters are combined with regular court matters.

 Traffic Court does not handle parking tickets.
-In other court locations, traffic matters are combined with regular court matters.
+In most court locations, traffic matters are combined with regular court matters.